 This page includes information about GEP certification committees, policies, and procedures, as well as criteria and contact information for each of the certification areas.

-University-wide certification committees are responsible for certifying courses that would satisfy the following GEP requirements: First Year Seminar, Ethics Intensive, Writing Intensive, and Diversity/Globalization/Non-Western Area Studies.
+There are five GEP certifying committeees that are responsible for certifying courses for GEP credit.
+University-wide certification committees are responsible for certifying courses that would satisfy the following GEP requirements: (1) First Year Seminar/Adult Learning Seminar, (2) Ethics Intensive, (3) Writing Intensive, and (4) Diversity/Globalization/Non-Western Area Studies.
 Each of these committees should consist of an equal number of faculty representatives from the College of Arts and Sciences and the Haub School of Business.
 Representatives are appointed by their respective College Councils and serve overlapping, three-year terms.
-The Faith and Reason certifying committee should consist of two members of the Philosophy Department, two members of the Theology Department, and two other faculty members approved by the Philosophy and Theology Faith and Reason committee members and by the CAS College Council.
+The (5) Faith and Reason certifying committee should consist of two members of the Philosophy Department, two members of the Theology Department, and two other faculty members approved by the Philosophy and Theology Faith and Reason committee members and by the CAS College Council.
+Members of the Faith and Reason committee should normally have either taught a Faith and Reason course or plan to teach such a course in the year of their appointment.
 The chair of the GEP Oversight committee serves ex officio on all certification committees.

 Complete lists of current certification committee memberships are available at the Faculty Senate Blackboard page.

 Each course being submitted for certification in a GEP certification area should be designed to meet the standards set forth in the GEP certification criteria (below).